 -----

 Main image: This image of the Nativity is from the lower basilica of San Francesco in Assisi.
 It dates from c.
 1320 and is attributed to Giotto di Bondone or his workshop.
-Read the nice appreciation of this fresco published a year ago by Fr.
+Read the nice appreciation of this fresco published in 2020 by Fr.
 Warner D’Souza.

 Dominic V. Monti, OFM, is a Franciscan Friar of Holy Name Province (USA) and currently professor of Franciscan Research in the Franciscan Institute of St. Bonaventure University.
 He devoted the greater part of his ministry to teaching the History of Christianity, in particular the history of the Franciscan movement.
 He has contributed two volumes to the Works of St. Bonaventure series and is author of Francis & His Brothers, a popular history of the Friars Minor.